en

 In 1995, the former Konoe Residence was relocated from Kyoto to its current location on the grounds of the Nisho City Historical Park.
 The Konoe clan was a powerful and eminent family with a history dating back to the Heian Period (794 – 1185).

-For a small fee, you can have Matcha in the tea house or while sitting on the terrace appreciating the landscape with the castle, the garden, and (when in season) the cherry trees as your background.
+For a small fee, you can have matcha in the tea house or while sitting on the terrace appreciating the landscape with the castle, the garden, and (when in season) the cherry trees as your background.

-You can enjoy a bowl of Matcha along with a sweet for 400 yen.
+You can enjoy a bowl of matcha along with a sweet for 400 yen.

 Former Konoe Residence (旧近衛邸)